CMS-HTT/CorrectionsWorkspace/README.md

 # Correction factors

+UPDATES:
+ - 10/09, htt_scalefactors_v4.root: added tau ID scale factors binned in decay mode - for use in the MSSM HTT analysis.
+See details [below](#Taus).

 ## Producing the workspace
 Clone this repository and initialise the other repositories which are handled as git submodules: